danhuyle508/Lab-11-ejs/README.md

 ## Overview

 This simple app allows users to search the Google Books API & browse the results.
-It displays resulting titles, authors, images, and descriptions
+It displays resulting titles, authors, images, and descriptions.
+The user can choose to update and save the book or delete it from the saved list.

 ## Getting Started